DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 _Was it prepared at the time when we came here?_

 There was no room for further discussion.
-Heaven lord Alfreya had no intent other than killing them here.
+Heaven lord Alfreyja had no intent other than killing them here.

 "Reiren!"